BEEN THERE: Oct. 2, 2008, prior to a tour of the old Yankee Stadium with Brian Vangor.

 Getting an up-close look during the latter phase of construction did give me a better appreciation for the lengths they went to make the new stadium live up to its predecessor.
 The granite (?) exterior walls and the gilded "Yankee Stadium" lettering tell you right away this is a singular sporting venue, "in a league of its own."
 Together with the arched frieze that adorns the roof inside, these design elements hark back to the way the original Yankee Stadium looked.
 I was surprised that the new stadium is squeezed so tightly into the surrounding street grid.
 There are brick apartment buildings across the street not far from the third base side, and beyond the bleachers in right field are the same elevated train track as in the old Yankee Stadium.
 Keeping the Yankees in the same Bronx neighborhood where they have resided since 1923 ensures that the team will retain at least some of its championship identity for years to come, even as "the House that Ruth built" is demolished.
 "Yankee Stadium II" may fall short in terms of design uniqueness, but the more I study it, the more I appreciate its qualities.
 I will reserve final judgment, however, until I see it for myself!

 In the inaugural game on April 16, 2009, the home team lost to the Cleveland Indians, 10-2.
 The Yankees came back the next day and won, 6-5, as Derek Jeter and four other Yankees hit home runs.
 During the first two and a half months of the inaugural season, nearly twice as many home runs were hit in the New Yankee Stadium than in its predecessor last year.
 After a series of lame excuses from the Yankees front office, it became obvious to most people what anyone can see from the diagrams above -- that the distance to right center field is at least 15 feet less than before.
 The old annual tradition of a college football game between Notre Dame and Army was revived in New Yankee Stadium on November 20, 2010, and in late December the "Pinstripe Bowl" was inaugurated.
-Both of those special football events were repeated in late 2011.
+Both of those special football events have been repeated each year since then.

 SOURCES: Lowry (2006), Washington Post, MLB.com